 25. Try the dollar store in your area.
 The dollar stores are really competing with groceries stores these days.
 Check the frozen foods, produce, canned goods and more.
-You will see many brand names now where a few years ago it was mostly off- label goods.
+You will see many brand names now when a few years ago it was mostly off- label goods.

 26. Start a produce and herb garden.
 Make this a family project and share your surplus.
 You will be amazed at how many ways you can serve zucchini!

 27. Shop for local produce at Farmer’s Markets.
 The website Local Harvest will tell you what Farmer’s Markets are in your area.

 28. Set a goal for saving a certain amount of money on your grocery bill and then plan a special family activity with the some of the savings.
 I recommend getting everyone involved in the process.
 Make a prop to continually track your progress to keep everyone motivated.